 All bottles of spirits and made wine above 30% alcohol by volume must have a tax stamp on them to prove that UK duty has been paid on them.
 It is illegal to hold in stock or to sell any bottle that is not marked in this way.

-Businesses are responsible for clearing up any litter around their site that has originated from their retail activities.
+All businesses, including cafes, are responsible for clearing up any litter around their site that has originated from their retail activities.
 For example, this would include take-away food or drink packaging, ice cream wrappers and so on.

 Workplace smoking ban

-Price marking
+Price marking in cafes

 Special regulations apply to businesses in the catering industry and cover matters like giving clear pricing information and indicating what prices do and don't include.
 Your local Trading Standards Department will be able to advise you on how the regulations affect your business.